 Paint has the power to brighten up everything from our pictures to our houses.
 A fresh coat of paint can make our homes and commercial properties looking new for a prolonged period of time.
 In addition to the beauty, paint also offers protection.
 We paint the outside for our homes to secure them from rain and, we also paint our vehicles, including space shuttles and aeroplanes, to protect the structure and condition of the metal.

 Paints consist of three primary components; pigment, the binder, and the solvent.
 Various additives are added to the paint, depending on the type and use of the paint, to enhance its properties.

 Pigments are the colour chemicals added to the paint.
 Reflection of particular wavelengths of light and absorption of others gives pigments their colours.
 Metal compounds are also utilized to give the paint certain colours.
 Iron oxide is responsible for making the colours brown, red, yellow and orange.
 Titanium dioxide, commonly found in sand as a white chemical makes white paint.
 Chromium oxide is used to make green paint and black colour emerges from carbon.
 Numerous pigments can be mixed together to create any colour we can possibly imagine.

 Pigments are solids and would fail to stick onto the paper and walls if they are solely applied.
-Binders in paint acts as a glue that combines pigment particles and helps them stick to the surface being painted.
+Binders in paint act as the glue that combines pigment particles and helps them stick to the surface being painted.
 Binders can be made from either synthetic plastics or natural oils, such as linseed oil.
 Originally, binders were made from rubber, hence the term latex paints.

 Knowing the composition of paints also calls to acknowledge the best painting service providers in Toronto.
 Demiri Painting is a fully insured and licensed painting company based in Toronto that provides residential and commercial painting services to all of Toronto, Mississauga, Brampton, Vaughan, Markham, Richmond Hill, and Scarborough.